Specialist school: New Zealand

 In New Zealand, a specialist school is a special school for students with high needs.
 Students with high needs are defined as those with "significant physical, sensory, neurological, psychiatric, behavioural or intellectual impairment".
-In 2010, students with high needs accounted for three percent of the student population in New Zealand.
+In 2010, students with high needs accounted for three per cent of the student population in New Zealand.
 The specialist schools can be day specialist schools or residential specialist schools.
 Day specialist schools teach years 1–13, with students allowed to attend until they reach the age of 21.
 There are currently 28 such schools across the country, although they may hold satellite classes in mainstream schools to provide their specialist services in a normal educational environment.
 Residential specialist schools are for high needs students with a "slow rate of learning".
 Places are offered only when a student has a Specialist Education Agreement or when their needs cannot be met by the schools in their local area.